 One fact is certain: Rice in his prime would have made any one of these elite quarterbacks even better.
 The all-time leader in receiving yards is literally miles ahead of the second-place spot in the record book.
 With 22,895 yards over his career, Rice is 4 1/2 miles further than Terrell Owens, who shows up next on the career receiving yards list with 15,934.
 Rice’s 197 career touchdowns are unparalleled as well, with 41 more than Randy Moss at #2.

 Football fans and fantasy players have plenty of film to see the Montana-to-Rice and Young-to-Rice combinations on the playing field.
 But how about a Brady-to-Rice or Rodgers-to-Rice highlight reel?
 Looking back to see the signature stride of Jerry Rice flicker on my screen inspires this current football fan to wonder: What If?
+Have you tried credit card manufactured spending?
+Here is an introduction to credit card manufactured spending to help you create passive income with credit cards.

 You can follow me on Twitter @jsommerfeld29